William Myron Keck: Early life

 William Myron Keck was born on April 27, 1880.
-After his father left home to work in the oil fields, he landed a job selling sandwiches and candy on the Baltimore & Ohio Railroad to support his mother.
+After his father left home to work in the oil fields, he landed a job selling sandwiches and candy on the Baltimore and Ohio Railroad to support his mother.

 Business career

 Drilling as a speculator

-In his younger years, he became a "roustabout" in the oil business in Pennsylvania, before making his way to California.
-In California, he worked as a speculator drilling wells on contract for big oil companies.
+In his younger years, he became a "roustabout" in the oil business in Pennsylvania, before making his way to California, where he worked as a speculator, drilling wells on contract for big oil companies.
 He often would take payment as leases instead of cash.
 He struck oil in Huntington Beach and in California's Kettleman Hills oil fields.
 Keck was very successful as an oil prospector.
-In one instance at the height of the oil boom in the 1920s in Los Angeles, he was the only "wildcatter" to purchase a retain a lease on 300 acres of Andrew Joughin's farm outside Torrance.
-While other prospectors turned away from the property, Keck's "46 highly productive wells were considered one of California's most successful oil-drilling projects.
+In one instance at the height of the 1920s oil boom in Los Angeles, he was the only "wildcatter" to retain a lease on 300 acres of Andrew Joughin's farm outside Torrance.
+While other prospectors turned away from the property, Keck's "46 highly productive wells were considered one of California's most successful oil-drilling projects".